rasenderhase/nest-userdb/README.md

 # nest-userdb
 basic user database with hierarchical roles assignment

 Roles can be nested hierarchically.
 Thus single rights may be aggregated to right groups and to roles.
-Roles my be assigned to users.
+Roles may be assigned to users.

 View `V_USER_ROLES` resolves the hierarchy to a flat representation of all users to her roles.
 This View may be used for Tomcat's [JDBCRealm](https://tomcat.apache.org/tomcat-9.0-doc/realm-howto.html#JDBCRealm):